Guy-L/seg3103_playground/lab05/README.md

 }
 ```

-This implementation instantly returns false is a null tweet is obtained.
-It also properly considers the entire "mention" substring by comparing the entire string starting after the @ symbol (and ending after the next space, if any) to the given name.
+This implementation instantly returns false if a null tweet is obtained.
+It also properly considers the entire "mention" substring by comparing the string starting after the @ symbol (and ending after the next space, if any) to the given name.

 ![Test cases final output](assets/tc_output2.png)